axiomcura/parrallel-arrays-erikserrano/README.md

 `plot_gtex` is a simple Conmmand Line Interface (CLI) tool that generates a box plot that that captures all reads counts across all tissue types of a single gene.

-## v0.2 Update
+## v0.4 Update

-We are happy to announce our second release of `plot_gtex`!
+We are happy to announce our third release of `plot_gtex`!
 Features added in this release are:

-- includes rigorous testing for all function to ensure each function works properly
-- include functional testing to ensure that communication between functions works properly
-- tests for best styling practices dictated by `pycodestyle`
+- added feature where users can filter tissue groups based on the mean of the reads counts
+- added testing

 ## Installation